lanthean/lazycorp/README.md

 # lazycorp

-Move your MacOS mouse for your lazy ass ;-)
+Move your Ubuntu mouse for your lazy ass ;-)

 ## installation